Phrae: Ngiao Rebellion

 On 25 July 1902, a group of Shan miners who previously ambushed Siamese police and soldiers, stormed the police station in Phrae led by Sala Po Chai and Phaka Mong.
 The rioters, now numbering around 300, stormed the governor's residence and forced the chao luang to aid the rebellion.
 They then went about killing ethnic Central Thai residences, including the governor Thongyuu.
 From 25 July to 16 August, the town remained under Shan control.
-However, military defeat to the Siamese army led to mass disorganization and anarchy in the town after the death of their leaders.
+However, military defeat to the Siamese army led to mass disorganisation and anarchy in the town after the death of their leaders.
 On August 5, Harold Lyle, the British vice-consul in Nan, moved into the former governor's residence in an attempt to restore order.
 He however delayed the Siamese and Danish armies from entering the town in fear that a massacre of local and foreign residences would occur.
 Finally on August 16, Pichai provincial police reclaimed the town before the main Siamese army led by Surasak Montri arrived on August 20.
 For his involvement in the rebellion, the chao luang went into exile in Luang Prabang and the Kingdom of Phrae was ended.